Skip to content

 Minnesota law prohibits a judge from imposing a “no use of cannabis or THC” provision as a condition of probation, unless the defendant undergoes a chemical use assessment which recommends abstinence, consistent with a recommended level of care for the defendant in accordance with preset criteria.
 Here is the statutory language:

-(e) The court may prohibit a defendant from using adult-use cannabis flower as defined in section 342.01, subdivision 4, or adult-use cannabis products as defined in section 342.01, subdivision 2, if the defendant undergoes a chemical use assessment and abstinence is consistent with a recommended level of care for the defendant in accordance with the criteria under section 254B.04, subdivision 4.
-The assessment must be conducted by an assessor qualified under section 245G.11, subdivisions 1 and 5.”
+(e) The court may prohibit a defendant from using adult-use cannabis flower as defined in section 342.01, subdivision 4, or adult-use cannabis products as defined in section 342.01, subdivision 2, if the defendant undergoes a chemical use assessment and abstinence is consistent with a recommended level of care for the defendant in accordance with the criteria under section 254B.04, subdivision 4.”

 Federal or State

-Though most marijuana criminal cases are in Minnesota state court, the United States Attorney’s Office has sometimes prosecuted federal marijuana crimes.
-When they do, it may be for a jurisdiction with primary federal jurisdiction (federal land); or in areas with dual jurisdiction with states, other factors that they view as more serious.
+Though most criminal marijuana charges are filed in state court, the United States Attorney’s Office sometimes prosecutes federal cannabis crimes.
+When they do, it may be for a jurisdiction with primary federal jurisdiction (federal land); or in areas with dual jurisdiction with states, or for other factors that they view as more serious.
 Federal drug prosecutions tend to be criminal conspiracy cases involving multiple co-defendants.
+See:

 Defenses include those challenging whether enough evidence exists to prove the elements of the charge.
 The burden of coming up with proof of the government’s claims, remains with the State.

-In the end, with marijuana cases, we can appeal to the jury.
+In the end, with cannabis cases, we can appeal to the jury.
 After all, the jury is the conscience of the community and the last defense for our Constitutional rights.
+And so the jury has the lawful power to veto bad laws.

 Suppression of illegal evidence